Policy and Public Affairs at the RCSLT

-Communication is not simply about the ability to speak but also the ability to hear and understand what is said to us.
+Communication does not simply concern the ability to speak but, also, the ability to hear and understand what is being said.

 The impact of communication difficulties and disabilities is varied; some people may find it hard to ask a question, name an object or ask for help, while others may have speech difficulties that make them difficult to understand.

-Others may have problems processing information and difficulties with reading and writing.
+Other people may have problems processing information, as well as difficulties with reading and writing.
 Some may use communication devices and require time to create their message.

 Communication disabilities leave millions without a voice, denying them equality of access and opportunity.

 A symbol for equality

 The Communication Access Symbol has been developed to identify businesses and organisations whose staff have undergone training to help them to better support the needs of people with communication difficulties.